Taiwan detects Chinese incursions around territory - www.lokmattimes.com

 Taiwan detects Chinese incursions around territory

-Taipei [Taiwan], July 31 : Taiwan's Ministry of National Defence detected 37 Chinese military aircraft and seven Chinese naval ...
+Taipei [Taiwan], August 2 : Taiwan's Ministry of National Defense (MND) detected 11 Chinese military aircraft and seven Chinese ...

-Taipei [Taiwan], July 31 : Taiwan's Ministry of National Defence detected 37 Chinese military aircraft and seven Chinese naval vessels operating around its territorial waters as of 6am on Thursday (local time).
+Taipei [Taiwan], August 2 : Taiwan's Ministry of National Defense (MND) detected 11 Chinese military aircraft and seven Chinese Naval vessels operating around its territorial waters as of 6am (local time) on Saturday.

-As per the MND, of the 37 sorties, 26 crossed the median line and entered Taiwan's northern, central and southwestern ADIZ (Air Defence Identification Zone).
+As per the MND, out of 11 aircraft, four crossed the median line and entered Taiwan's southwestern ADIZ (Air Defense Identification Zone).

-Earlier on Wednesday, the MND detected 11 Chinese aircraft and six Chinese Naval vessels operating around itself.

-In a post on X, it said, "11 sorties of PLA aircraft and 6 PLAN vessels operating around Taiwan were detected up until 6 a.m.
+11 sorties of PLA aircraft and 7 PLAN vessels operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
+4 out of 11 sorties crossed the median line and entered Taiwan’s southwestern ADIZ.
+We have monitored the situation and responded accordingly. pic.twitter.com/MN2yDc0vv9— 國防部 Ministry of National Defense, ROC(Taiwan) 🇹🇼 (@MoNDefense) August 2, 2025

+Earlier on Friday, the MND detected 20 sorties of PLA aircraft and seven PLAN vessels operating around itself.

-10 out of 11 sorties crossed the median line and entered Taiwan's southwestern ADIZ.
+In a post on X, it said, "20 sorties of PLA aircraft and 7 PLAN vessels operating around Taiwan were detected up until 6 a.m.
+(UTC+8) today.
+16 out of 20 sorties crossed the median line and entered Taiwan's northern and southwestern ADIZ.
 We have monitored the situation and responded accordingly."

+20 sorties of PLA aircraft and 7 PLAN vessels operating around Taiwan were detected up until 6 a.m.
+(UTC+8) today.
+16 out of 20 sorties crossed the median line and entered Taiwan’s northern and southwestern ADIZ.
+We have monitored the situation and responded accordingly. pic.twitter.com/kjULO6rMeG— 國防部 Ministry of National Defense, ROC(Taiwan) 🇹🇼 (@MoNDefense) August 1, 2025

 Meanwhile, the Mainland Affairs Council (MAC) condemned China's Taiwan Affairs Office (TAO) for alleging that Taiwan's ruling party was engaging in "political manipulation" and had lost public backing, as reported by the Taipei Times.